denysdenysenko/ukad-git-workshop/README.md

 cd mess-up-with-git

 REM create a new branch
-git branch <your-prefix>/force-push-test
+git branch <your prefix>/force-push-test

 REM switch to it
-git checkout <your-prefix>/force-push-test
+git checkout <your prefix>/force-push-test

-REM alternatively you can replace previous two commands with a single command REM git checkout -b <your-prefix>/force-push-test
+REM alternatively you can replace previous two commands with a single command REM git checkout -b <your prefix>/force-push-test

 touch File1.txt
 REM execute next command if you use cmd: type nul > File1.txt